Tutorial 2: Something a little more practical – a web page change detector

 old_lines = new_lines

-await asyncio.sleep(self.delay)
+await anyio.sleep(self.delay)

-The class includes a signal named changed
+process.
+The class includes a signal named changed that uses the previously created

-page is detected.
+target web page is detected.

 Finally, add the component class which will allow you to integrate this functionality into any Asphalt application: